 Here are some examples of common response patterns:

-• Each request you make could land on a different instance of the cache that has different content stored.
-If your site does not receive production traffic that warms the cache, you will likely land on multiple caches that don’t have a cached response before getting a cache hit.
+Each request you make could land on a different instance of the cache that has different content stored.
+If your site does not receive production traffic that warms the cache and you’re not using the durable directive for serverless functions, you will likely land on multiple caches that don’t have a cached response before getting a cache hit.
 Try making multiple requests when debugging caching issues to ensure you make repeat requests to the same instance of the cache.